cf-convention/cf-convention.github.io/discussion.md

 *   [Conventions][github_conventions]

-    For proposing for enhancements and reporting defects in the CF conventions, that may or may not have started as conversations on the general discussion forum.
+    For proposing enhancements and reporting defects in the CF conventions, that may or may not have started as conversations on the general discussion forum.